Jack Lynch III, FACHE

 President and CEO

-During his tenure with Main Line Health, Lynch and his leadership team have been credited with strengthening the organization's commitment to patient quality and safety and enhancing the technology necessary to support significant advances in those areas.
-He has also fostered a period of expansion, including the addition of an acute care hospital and two health centers to better serve the needs of the Main Line and western suburban communities, and has cultivated an employee work environment that has garnered recognition from several independent rating organizations.
+During his tenure with Main Line Health, Lynch and his leadership team have been credited with strengthening the organization's commitment to safety, quality and equity and enhancing the technology necessary to support significant advances in those areas.
+He has also fostered a period of expansion, including the addition of an acute care hospital and six health centers to better serve the needs of the Main Line and western suburban communities, and has cultivated an employee work environment that has garnered recognition from several independent rating organizations.

-Lynch and his family reside in Wayne, Pennsylvania.
+Lynch and his family reside in Bryn Mawr, Pennsylvania.